 Because this is a discretionary choice by the judge, there is no guarantee that an early termination will be granted.
 Things that a judge may consider include:

 - Whether any probation violations occurred while the petitioner was on probation;

 - The exact nature and underlying circumstances of the crime that put petitioner on probation;

 - How much time the petitioner has been on probation.

 Under Penal Code section 1203.4, once a person has successfully completed their probation, they are eligible to expunge their record.
 An expungement essentially allows you to withdraw a plea of guilty or no contest (or sets aside a guilty verdict at trial), and then the case against you is dismissed as if you were never convicted.

 The benefits of this are, however, somewhat limited.
 If you get your conviction expunged, this will absolve you of any obligation to tell employers that you have been convicted of a crime.
 However, if you are applying for government work, you will likely be specifically asked if you have been convicted of any crime, even a crime that was later expunged.

 Also, for the purposes of Federal Immigration Law, an expunged conviction can still be used as a basis to classify the person as “eligible for deportation” or “ineligible for admission”, even if you did everything the court asked of you.

-Because probation modifications, early terminations, and expungements require the submission of a legal pleading, and may require you to persuade a judge, you will be benefited by the help of an experienced criminal defense attorney, like those employed at the Manshoory Law Group, APC.
+Because probation modifications and early terminations require the submission of a legal pleading and may require you to persuade a judge, you will be benefited from the help of an experienced criminal defense attorney, like those employed at the Manshoory Law Group, APC.
 Call today for a free consultation.